WakingHours-GitHub/ObjectDetection-Platform/README.md

 It's an amazing Objection Platform, mainly attention Floating on water surface.
 You can detect anything use it, but you need replace dataset in your task!
 <br>
-This platform identify and classify a kind of types of flaoting objects in real-time. while Flask provides a user-friendly interface for easy interaction with the platrofm.(•̃ ᴗ•̃)
+This platform identify and classify a kind of types of floating objects in real-time. while Flask provides a user-friendly interface for easy interaction with the platrofm.(•̃ ᴗ•̃)
 <br>
 this platform base on YoloV5🚀 object detect algorithm, and Flask, a Web framework.🎨